machinelearningnuremberg/DeepPipe/src/deeppipe_api/experiments/readme.md

 This is the repository of the [paper](https://arxiv.org/abs/2305.14009) *Deep Pipeline Embeddings for AutoML* accepted at KDD 2023.

-Download the repo and install requirements:
+Download the repo and install requirements to run the experiment scripts:

 - openml 0.12.2
 - torch 1.8.1